input-output-hk/peras-design/site/docs/reports/tech-report-2.md

 ### Markov-chain simulation

 The prototype high-fidelity simulation of the Peras protocol that was presented in the previous section has the drawback that it is relatively slow because of its faithfulness to details of the protocol.
-The protocol operates the same (in terms of block-creation, voting, cool-down, etc.) regardless of irrelevant details such as the specific values of hashes of various object and parts of the block-tree history.
+The protocol operates identically (in terms of block-creation, voting, cool-down, etc.) regardless of irrelevant details such as the specific values of hashes of various object and parts of the block-tree history.
 Simulating the *behavior* of the protocol only requires a subset of the full information embedded in the objects that the protocol specifies.

-Furthermore, certain significant adversarial scenarios can be approximately modeled by just considering two chains, an honest one an and adversarial one.
+Furthermore, certain significant adversarial scenarios can be approximately modeled by just considering two chains, an honest one and an adversarial one.
 Typically, the adversary builds their chain privately until they gain some advantage by revealing it to the honest parties.
-A worst-case adversarial scenarios is when all the adversaries collude to build a single chain, as opposed to competing with each other by building separate adversarial chains.
+A worst-case adversarial scenario is when all the adversaries collude to build a single chain, as opposed to competing with each other by building separate adversarial chains.
 (Note, however, that some adversarial scenarios involve the adversaries building several "equivocated" chains in private.)
 In the routine course of forging blocks, honest parties might create short honest forks that are soon resolved into a preferred chain.
-One can idealize this process by just considering the honestly preferred chain, ignoring the short honest forks and renormalizing the probability of forging an honest block to account for the "wasted" forging of short forks that are quickly abandoned.
+One can idealize this process by just considering one honestly preferred chain, ignoring the short honest forks and renormalizing the probability of forging an honest block to account for the "wasted" forging of short honest forks that are quickly abandoned.

 With these simplifications, one can model a Peras chain with a minimum of information required by the Protocol's logic.
 In the two-chain case, both the honest and adversarial parties maintain this information about their own chains.

 - The current weight of the chain (i.e., length plus number of boosts)
 - The round number for the block voted upon by $\mathsf{cert}^\prime$
-- The pending new $\mathsf{cert}^\prime$ for the next round, if any
+- The pending presence of a new $\mathsf{cert}^\prime$ for the next round, if any
 - The round number for the block voted upon by $\mathsf{cert}^*$
-- The pending new $\mathsf{cert}^*$ for the next round, if any
+- The pending presence of a new $\mathsf{cert}^*$ for the next round, if any
 - Whether there are round $r$, round $r - 1$, and/or round $r -2$ certificates

 Additionally, the protocol requires tracking a few pieces of block-tree information.